Loops Outside a Black Hole: Introduction

-The question of bulk loops is, of course, not novel.
-Many authors have looked into this over the last few years \cite{Aharony:2016dwx,Banados:2022nhj, MunozSandoval:2023hix}.
-Expectedly, bulk loops are much more studied in the case of pure AdS.
-We refer the reader to \cite{Banados:2022nhj, MunozSandoval:2023hix} for some explicit computations.
-Several techniques, like the spectral representation \cite{Carmi:2018qzm, Carmi:2019ocp, Giombi:2017hpr}, the split representation \cite{Costantino:2020vdu, Herderschee:2021jbi} have been efficiently used to compute boundary correlators.
-Some authors have also checked unitarity via the Cutkosky rules at loop-level \cite{Ponomarev:2019ofr, Meltzer:2020qbr}.
-Ab-initio computations often involve Euclideanisation \cite{Bertan:2018khc, Bertan:2018afl}.
+The question of bulk loops is, of course, not novel \cite{Aharony:2016dwx,Banados:2022nhj, MunozSandoval:2023hix}.
+Expectedly, loops are much more studied in the case of pure AdS (see, e.g., \cite{Banados:2022nhj, MunozSandoval:2023hix} for some explicit computations).
+AdS loops can be computed using several techniques, including spectral representation \cite{Carmi:2018qzm, Carmi:2019ocp, Giombi:2017hpr}, the split representation \cite{Costantino:2020vdu, Herderschee:2021jbi}, by unitarity methods \cite{Ponomarev:2019ofr, Meltzer:2020qbr}, or by working in Euclidean AdS \cite{Bertan:2018khc, Bertan:2018afl}.
+One of the main limitation of all these earlier works is that they have been restricted to vacuum correlators, and usually study a small number of loops (typically one or two).

-One of the major limitations of all these earlier works is that they have been restricted to a small number of loops (typically one or two), mainly in vacuum.
-There is no clear prescription or diagrammatics that works in the presence of horizon : analytic continuation from the Euclidean cigar is possible in principle, but is too onerous in practice.
-Multi-loop contributions can especially have quite an intricate analytic structure making it practically impossible to keep track of all the branch cuts.
-Many of the works quoted above work directly in real time, in which case, one faces questions about boundary conditions at the horizon and domain of integration for the vertices etc. A central aim of our work is to address these issues. \\
+In this work, we will be interested in the more challenging question of loops at finite temperature, i.e., loop contributions in the presence of a black hole.
+In this context, we face the issue that there is no clear prescription or diagrammatics that works in the presence of a horizon and a singularity.
+One needs a clear way to impose boundary conditions at the horizon and fix the domain of integration for the vertices, etc.\footnote{See \cite{Caron-Huot:2009kyg} for a real-time computation in the bulk which cleverly evades this issue.}